grucloud/grucloud/docusaurus/docs/azure/resources/compute/Snapshot.md

           required: [ 'publisher', 'name', 'product' ]
         },
         supportedCapabilities: {
-          description: 'List of supported capabilities (like Accelerated Networking) for the image from which the source disk from the snapshot was originally created.',
+          description: 'List of supported capabilities for the image from which the source disk from the snapshot was originally created.',
           type: 'object',
           properties: {
             acceleratedNetwork: {
               type: 'boolean',
               description: 'True if the image from which the OS disk is created supports accelerated networking.'
+            },
+            architecture: {
+              type: 'string',
+              description: 'CPU architecture supported by an OS disk.',
+              enum: [ 'x64', 'Arm64' ],
+              'x-ms-enum': { name: 'Architecture', modelAsString: true }
             }
           }
         },